cfengine/documentation/resources/additional-topics/itil.markdown

 A role in CFEngine is a class of agents that make the same kind of promise.
-The type of role played by the class is determined by the nature of the promise they make. e.g. a promise to run a web server would naturally lead to the role “web server”.
+The type of role played by the class is determined by the nature of the promise they make. e.g. a promise to run a web server would naturally lead to the role "web server".

 ## Service desk